 Also, to avoid leaking, I always have to wear a bra during the months I'm breastfeeding, which isn't a BIG deal but also isn't quite the same as being able to just be naked.
-So, yes, when I stopped at a year with my first and 6 months with my second, it helped a lot with our sex life.
+So, yes, when I stopped at a year with my first, 6 months with my second, and 8 months with my third, it helped a lot with our sex life.
 Things I wish someone would've told me but nobody wants to say!
 And now you know.
 You're welcome.

 Nursing Bra 3-pack

-Fave Bottles, and these for when Millie is older
+Fave Bottles, and these for when the baby is older

 My Brest Friend Deluxe Nursing Pillow